treeverse/lakeFS/docs/cloud/private-link.md

 At the moment, we support Private-Link only on top of AWS.

-Looking for Private-Link for Azure or GCP?
+Looking for Private Link for Azure or GCP?
 [Contact us](mailto:support@treeverse.io)

-## Front/Back End Access
+There are two types of Private Link implementation:

-**Front-End Access** refers to the API/UI access, basically, if you'd like your lakeFS application to be exposed only to your infrastructure, and not to the whole internet, front-end access is what you're looking for.
+**Front-End Access** refers to API and UI access.
+Use this option if you'd like your lakeFS application to be exposed only to your infrastructure and not to the whole internet.

-**Back-End Access** refers to the network communication between the lakeFS clusters we host, and your infrastructure, if you'd like lakeFS to communicate with your servers privately, and not over the internet, back-end access is what you're looking for.
+**Back-End Access** refers to the network communication between the lakeFS clusters we host, and your infrastructure.
+Use this option if you'd like lakeFS to communicate with your servers privately and not over the internet.

 Front-End and Back-End access doesn't have to go together, and they don't conflict one with another, meaning, if you'd like only front-end access to be configured for private access your API, that's possible, same goes for the back-end access or both of them together.

-## Onboarding
+## Setting up Private Link

 ### Front-End Access